gruntwork-io/pre-commit/README.md

 ## terraform-fmt arguments

 By default, `terraform-fmt` will write changes back to the original file.
-You can skip this by setting the `--no-write` flag.
+You can skip this by setting the `--no-autofix` flag.

 ```yaml
 repos: